maddiecain/qsim/README.md

 # QSim

-QSim is an optimized Python package for simulating noisy quantum computers.
+QSim is an optimized Python package for simulating noisy quantum computers, with a focus on quantum graph algorithms and error correcting codes.
 The following simulation methods are supported:
 - Lindblad master equation solver,
 - Schrodinger equation integrator, which supports time-dependent and time-independent Hamiltonians,